Weapon X: Series called Weapon X

-1991 storyline

-The chronicle of Wolverine's days with the Weapon X project, from the bonding of adamantium to his bones to his escape from the project, were revealed in the Weapon X story arc, written and illustrated by Barry Windsor-Smith and published in installments in the anthology series Marvel Comics Presents in 1991.
-An expanded version of the story has been produced by writer Marc Cerasini and published by Pocket Star Books in 2004.
-The story intertwines with some of Wolverine's past, and eventually ends with Wolverine's rampage being described in full, only to be revealed as the work of a Virtual reality system which actually predicted the events of Wolverine's escape which then occur in real life moments later.

 Age of Apocalypse series

 In 1995, Weapon X became the name of the Age of Apocalypse variation of Wolverine's ongoing series (during the "Age of Apocalypse" storyline, each X-Men series was renamed and renumbered for four monthly issues and then reverted to the original name and numbering after the storyline ended).

 2002 ongoing series

-Weapon X is the name of a 28-issue ongoing series published by Marvel from 2002 to 2004, featuring the third installment of the Weapon X project.
-It was written by Frank Tieri, who previously wrote the ongoing Wolverine title and had created the group's most recent incarnation in the pages of said book.
-The series began in 2002 and quickly gained critical praise for its use of minor characters as well as reviving characters such as Cable, who at the time was not featured in a monthly title.
-However, sales sagged following the removal of Cable from the book after the first year, on orders of Rob Liefeld, who was working on a new X-Force project.

-Frank Tieri was forced to drop nearly all of his subplots, including the introduction of a mutant concentration camp run by Mr. Sinister that featured many popular B-List mutant characters, and take the book into the controversial direction involving the introduction of X-23, and Wolverine and Sabretooth's quest to find the recently revived John Sublime.
+Weapon X is a 28-issue ongoing series published by Marvel from 2002 to 2004, featuring the third installment of Weapon X. It was written by Frank Tieri, who previously wrote the ongoing Wolverine title and had created the group's most recent incarnation in the pages of said book.
+Sales sagged following the removal of Cable from the book after the first year on orders of Rob Liefeld, who was working on a new X-Force project.
+Tieri was forced to drop nearly all of his subplots, including the introduction of a mutant concentration camp run by Mister Sinister, and take the book into the controversial direction involving the introduction of X-23, and Wolverine and Sabretooth's quest to find Sublime.
 The new direction failed to catch on, mainly due to the books' over-exposure of Wolverine and the drastic change in tone of the book.
-It was cancelled with all of its storylines unresolved.
+The series was cancelled, with its storylines unresolved.